 What is hereditary leiomyomatosis and renal cell cancer?

-Hereditary leiomyomatosis and renal cell cancer (HLRCC) is a hereditary condition associated with multiple leiomyomas, which are fibroid skin tumors, uterine fibroids, which are non-cancerous growths in a woman’s uterus, and type 2 papillary renal (kidney) cancer .
-A person with HLRCC can have a few skin tumors or many skin tumors.
-These skin tumors generally develop in adulthood and occur on the chest, back, arms, and legs; the tumors can be painful, but they are not cancerous.
+Hereditary leiomyomatosis and renal cell cancer (HLRCC) is a hereditary condition associated with multiple leiomyomas, which are smooth muscle tumors arising in the skin, uterine fibroids, which are non-cancerous growths in a woman’s uterus, and type 2 papillary renal (kidney) cancer.
+A person with HLRCC can have no skin tumors, a few, or many skin tumors.
+These skin tumors generally develop in adulthood and occur on the skin tumors, chest, back, arms, and legs; the tumors can be painful, but they are not cancerous.
 Women with HLRCC can develop uterine fibroids as young as their teens or early 20s.

 What causes HLRCC?